Financial Samurai

 Go to France, Greece, Spain, or Portugal if you want to kick back.
 This is America, where getting your ass kicked every week is a rite of passage!

-3) Leverage the internet.
+3) Leverage the internet to make more money.

 I was talking to my Lyft driver the other day and he says he quit his job at Oracle to be more free, play in a band, and teach guitar one on one.
 He makes about $38 an hour teaching and asked if I had any other suggestions to how he could make more.